HEBA ALY, DIRECTOR

-Heba has worked with IRIN in different capacities since 2007, including as field correspondent and Middle East Editor, and played a key role in planning and executing IRIN’s spin-off from the United Nations to become an independent media organization.
+Heba has worked with IRIN in different capacities since 2007, including as field correspondent and Middle East Editor, and played a key role in planning and executing IRIN’s spin-off from the United Nations to become an independent media organisation.
+Her recent TEDx Talk – "Stop Eating Junk News" – drives home the importance of responsible journalism from crisis zones.
 She is a regular commentator on humanitarian policy in her published work, in governmental briefings and at conferences around the world.
+In 2018, the World Economic Forum named Heba one of 100 Young Global Leaders under 40.
 Heba speaks English, French, Arabic and Spanish.

 Obi is an online journalist and editor, with extensive experience covering international development issues, Africa and the Global South.
 Obi began his career as a back-packing journalist writing for the Economist and other London-based African publications.
 He was the Zambia correspondent for Inter Press Service, chronicling the start of the multiparty wave in Anglophone Africa, and went on to cover the upheavals in Somalia and Ethiopia.
 He later worked as Africa Editor for IPS based in Zimbabwe, working with a team of young pioneers carving out space for progressive, independent media on the continent.
 A regular commentator on Boko Haram, Obi holds an MA in Peace and Conflict studies from the University of Notre Dame.